In pursuit of the lost taste of chocolate

-MADRID, March 28 (Reuters) - One of the side-effects of chemotherapy in cancer patients is dysgeusia, an impaired sense of taste that can leave a patient’s favourite foods, such as chocolate, with no flavour at all.
+MADRID (Reuters) - One of the side-effects of chemotherapy in cancer patients is dysgeusia, an impaired sense of taste that can leave a patient’s favorite foods, such as chocolate, with no flavor at all.

 The Michelin-starred Spanish pastry chef Jordi Roca suffers from a rare neurological disease that affects his voice and throat.
 It made him wonder: what if he totally lost his sense of taste?